Children around the world do not have access to school

 Countries will need an unavailable volume of resources — billions of dollars and millions of new teachers — to provide universal access to school

-Imagine finds solutions to common challenges so that child-centered, tech-enabled learning can scale to millions of children
+Imagine finds solutions to common challenges so that child-directed, tech-enabled learning can scale to millions of children

 Research results from small, short-term studies are promising.
 We need to continue to build on this evidence to understand more about the long-term potential to further children’s learning, as well as to better understand what works, where, and under what conditions.